-- 2. The rules focus less on vehicle specifications and more on how you manage and operate your fleet.
-You still need to verify a vehicle's specifications are California approved, but now you also have to confirm the vehicle type meets additional requirements based on its intended use (i.e.,drayage and TRU) and your broader fleet composition. - The new regulations phase out traditional internal combustion engine vehicles and mandate transition toward ZEVs, such as battery-electric and hydrogen fuel-cell vehicles. - 4.
+- Compared to prior CARB rules, new requirements go beyond individual vehicle specifications.
+You still need to verify a vehicle's specifications are California approved, but now you alsohave to confirm the vehicle type meets additional requirements based on its intended use (i.e.,drayage and TRU) and your broader fleet composition. - The new regulations phase out traditional internal combustion engine vehicles and mandate transition toward ZEVs, such as battery-electric and hydrogen fuel-cell vehicles. - 4.
 They will be enforced using a wide range of methods, including controls at licensing and registration points, through roadside cameras and checkpoints, during CARB inspections, and at end destinations (i.e., ports).